Revolutionize Your Voicemail Management with Our Powerful Web Portal

 If your application is not up to date with the latest version released by VoIPTools, then:

-- The right top corner of the login screen displays both the current installed version and the latest released version as well.
-To download latest version, click Download link
+- The right top corner of the login screen displays both the currently installed version and the latest released version.
+To download the latest version, click the Download link

 - In the A new version is available popup, click Download.

 - Once the download process starts, Download Started message appears.